CoorpAcademy/update-node/README.md

   --folder, -f  Run in a specific folder                                [string] --force, -F   Git Push with force changes
-                (--force-with-lease is used by default)                [boolean] --config, -c  Override update-node configuration default path         [string] --auto, -A    Select automatically behavior to adopt based on current commit and branch                                             [boolean] Examples
+                (--force-with-lease is used by default)                [boolean] --config, -C  Override update-node configuration default path         [string] --auto, -A    Select automatically behavior to adopt based on current commit and branch                                             [boolean] Examples